🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Key Features

-Now, here are the features that make Ogvio the best app to send money to Nigeria:
+Now, here are the features that make Ogvio one of the best apps to send money to Nigeria:

 • Low-to-zero, transparent fees.
-Most of the Ogvio account transactions are free, and some have low costs.
-When you do need to pay, it’s always transparent, and you’ll always see how much you’re paying in total.
+Ogvio-to-Ogvio transactions and crypto transfers are free, while bank transfers have competitive fees with a fair exchange rate.
+When you do need to pay, it’s always transparent, and you’ll always see how much you’re paying before you send.

 • @Tag functionality.
-Send money to your friends like sending a DM.
+Send money to your friends quickly and easily, like sending a DM.
 Plus, there’s no fee, making this feature the best way to send money to Nigeria.

 Best way to send money to Nigeria: How Ogvio works.

 • Secure account.
 Your money lives in blockchain-based smart vaults, secured with 256-bit AES encryption.
+Besides, since Ogvio is based on a non-custodial design, you are the only one who can control your funds.
 Aside from securing your account, the blockchain tech also reduces transfer time.[1]

 • Earn rewards.
-Aside from holding USD or EUR to keep your money’s value, you can also get referral rewards by inviting friends.
+Aside from holding your funds in USD or EUR to keep your money’s value, you can also get referral rewards by inviting friends.

 • Intuitive app.
 Even if it’s your first time sending money to Nigeria, Ogvio’s clean interface makes it easy to navigate.